mlcommons/power-dev/power_meter_sampling/README.md

   get_values(self)
 ```
 The first method is called just before deletion.
-Second returns a tuple of CSV titles for first line of output CSV file
+Second returns a tuple of CSV titles for the first CSV line in the log file.
-Third returns a tuple of CSV values for sample lines of output CSV file
+Third returns a tuple of CSV values for subsequent CSV lines in the log file.

 Detailed usage is shown below, note that any number of samplers can
 be appended to the command.